Minot holds an adventure for every visitor.

 Roosevelt Park Zoocatch the animals most active in the early morning or evening around feedings.

-Scandinavian Heritage Parkis accessible all year round, with tour guides and historic buildings open May 17 through September.
+Scandinavian Heritage ParkAccessible all year round with tour guides and historic buildings open May 17 through September.

 Where to find Knoephla, North Dakota’s official soup! – Kroll’s Diner, Charlie’s Main Street Café (on Wednesdays), and Jamaican Vybz Kitchen (made with Jerk Seasoning)

-Where to find lefse & Scandinavian goodies – you can purchase frozen lefse from our local grocery markets and some freshly made Scandinavian pastries at Prairie Sky Breads.
+Where to find lefse & Scandinavian goodies – Find frozen lefse from at local grocery stores and some freshly made Scandinavian pastries at Prairie Sky Breads.
 Both can be bought at Norsk Hostfest (the last weekend in September), the largest Scandinavian festival in North America.

 Looking for a locally made souvenir? – Stop in the Visitor Center’s Gift Shop, chalked full of Pride of Dakota (ND-made items), Scandinavian gifts, and Minot/North Dakota gear and souvenirs.